 If you are considering abortion, sometimes the abortion pill can seem like the easiest way to end a pregnancy.
 But before you decide, we want to make sure you have all the information you need to make an informed decision.

-The abortion pill, also known as RU-486, has been available in the US since 2000.
+The abortion pill, also known as RU-486 or Plan C, has been available in the US since 2000.
 It is often mistaken for the morning after pill, or Plan B, which is an emergency contraceptive.

 The abortion pill can be used up to 10 weeks gestation.
 The process begins with confirmation of pregnancy, which includes a positive pregnancy test and ultrasound to determine gestational age and viability.
 Anyone considering abortion needs to know if the baby is in the uterus, the gestational age, and the presence of a heartbeat.